sahib/libmunin/doc/index.rst

     # In any case: We have a running session now.
     # We can now use to do useful stuff like recomnendations:
+    # In this case, give me 10 songs similar to some_song
     ten_recomnendations = session.recomned(some_song, 10)

     # You can feed also your lately listened songs:
     # libmunin will try to base newer recomnendations on this.
     session.feed_history(some_munin_song)

-    # Rules can be created to add certain
+    # Rules can be created to add certain relations we don't know about.
     session.add_rule_from_string('genre', 'metal <=> rock = 0.0')